 A. You must be an individual member of ACC to submit an entry at the member rate.
 Entrants who are not currently ACC members must pay the non-member entry fee and will automatically become ACC members for six months.

-Q. Why was the length of the project summary reduced to one-and-a-half to two pages from three pages?
+Q. Why was the length of the project summary reduced to one page (two pages is acceptable)?

-A. Your 2015 Beacon Award entry must include a one-and-a-half to two-page project summary, completed entry form and payment, all of which you may email to ACC.
+A. Your 2016 Beacon Award entry must include a one-(highly preferred) to two-page project summary, completed entry form and payment, all of which you may email to ACC.

 You may choose to supplement your entry with up to three files of your strongest support materials and three minutes of video highlights.
 ACC encourages you to post your supporting materials and video highlights online and provide links to URLs for those materials in your two-page project summary.
 The URLs may be to your company’s Web site or to other online sites.
 There are a number of free Web services for posting photos and videos online.
 Two of the most popular are YouTube or Google Picasa.

-A. It was part of the efforts ACC made to simplify the Beacon Award entry process.
+A. It was part of the effort to make the process faster and easier to enter the 2016 Beacon Awards.

 Q. How do I use YouTube?